nativelibs4java/Scalaxy/Fx/README.md

 This means that all the methods defined in the `scalaxy.fx` package are macros that rewrite the code to something pure-JavaFX, with no reference to any additional class.
 If you want to learn how to write non-trivial macros, [have a look at the code](https://github.com/ochafik/Scalaxy/tree/master/Fx/Macros/src/main/scala/scalaxy/fx)!

-As a result, you may say think of `Scalaxy/Fx` as a compiler plugin rather than a library (but technically, it *is* just a library).
+As a result, you may say think of `Scalaxy/Fx` as a compiler plugin rather than a library (but technically, it *is* just a library of macros).

 # Disclaimer